-Based on the above considerations, PCS believes that transfers from jurisdiction meeting the following criteria - absent any other indications - shall not fall within the definition of "severe clawback":
+Based on the above considerations, PCS believes that transfers from a jurisdiction meeting the following criteria - absent any other indications - shall not fall within the definition of "severe clawback":

-- Clawback requires an unfair preference "defrauding" creditors - Clawback puts the burden of proof on the insolvency officer or creditors in other words it cannot be automatic nor require the purchaser to prove their innocence centre of main interest or "COMI".
+Clawback requires an unfair preference "defrauding" creditors;

+Clawback puts the burden of proof on the insolvency officer or creditors - in other words it cannot be automatic nor require the purchaser to prove their innocence.

 Since "severe clawback" is a jurisdictional concept, in analysing this issue PCS will therefore first seek to determine the Originator's jurisdiction for the purposes of insolvency law.
-This would be its
+This would be its centre of main interest or "COMI".